Have you been subjected to domestic abuse? Don’t suffer in silence. Find support networks across Essex by visiting essexcompass.org.uk

 Joining 1-2-1 programme can be discussed with your assessor during your suitability assessment.

 The Change Project offers a service to women and men who have experienced domestic abuse and whose (ex)partner has been referred to the group or individual Domestic Violence Perpetrator Programmes.
 This service is free and is available regardless whether your (ex) partner completes the course.

-Our associated Partner Support service is aimed at increasing victim’s safety.
+Our Integrated Partner Support service is aimed at increasing victim’s safety.
 By enabling victims to explore and make sense of their experience of domestic abuse, we can help to increase their control over their own lives by:

 We make proactive contact with every current or ex partner of the client attending one of our Domestic Violence Perpetrator Programmes.
 This is done through sending an information pack and through making every effort to make contact by telephone.

 We always try to stay in touch with (ex)partners by calling them at regular intervals.
 When we have specific concerns for the safety of a victim or his/her children we immediately prioritise that call and do everything in our power to minimise the risk.